Linux User & Group Management Tutorial Part 2: Adding, Modifying, and Deleting Users and Groups.

 Making a standard user into an admin user

 This is another situation where the usermod command is useful.
-Admin users have root privileges and standard users don’t.
-If you wish to give a standard user with root privileges then all you need to do is add them to the sudo group using the -G option and –a option as shown below.
+Admin users have sudo privileges and standard users don’t.
+If you wish to give a standard user with sudo privileges then all you need to do is add them to the sudo group using the -G option and –a option as shown below.

 -G stands for additional groups and the -a option signifies appending, without it, all the other groups that the testuser previously belonged to will be deleted!

-If the command was successful, you will be able to see that testuser is added to th sudo group as shown in the screenshot below.
+If the command was successful, you will be able to see that testuser is added to the sudo group as shown in the screenshot below.